zacharysandberg/JavaScriptForNewProgrammersCourse/Week2/README.md

 let c = doSomething(a,b)
 ```

-- Functions are a way to prouce reusable code.... for example
+- Functions are a way to produce reusable code.... for example
 we can resuse the function doSomething above like this

 ```